-The FIDO Alliance website provides comprehensive information about the Alliance, its specifications, FIDO Certified products, community resources and general progress.
+The FIDO Alliance website provides comprehensive information about the Alliance, its specifications, FIDO Certified products, a knowledge base of resources and best practices and general progress.
 You can also sign up to receive updates and invitations to future events, many of which are open to the public.
 You can also follow @FIDOalliance on Twitter and/or on LinkedIn.

-As of December 9th, the Alliance is providing support for deployers of the technology by operating the new [email protected] public discussion list that anyone can subscribe to.
+The Alliance provides support for deployers of the technology by operating the new [email protected] public discussion list that anyone can subscribe to.
 For organizations interested in detailed progress and influencing outcomes, the best way to get involved is to join the Alliance.